 General Motors Company uses its organizational structure to support managerial decisions.
-The company also streamlines the business through activities flowing through its corporate structure.
-A firm’s organizational or corporate structure is the design or system that involves the composition and arrangement of business components, such as departments or offices.
+The automaker also streamlines the business through activities flowing through its corporate structure and its hierarchy.
+The firm’s organizational or corporate structure is the design or system that involves the composition and arrangement of business components, such as departments or offices.
 In General Motors’ case, the organizational structure focuses on regional markets.
 For example, the company has a managerial team for operations in North America.
-As a result, the corporate structure serves as a means for implementing strategies specific to regional market conditions.
-As a major player in the global automotive industry, General Motors must align the characteristics or attributes of the organizational structure with business needs relative to market conditions.
-This situation is so because the company’s business capabilities are partly dependent on the structural features of the organization.
-With a suitable and evolving corporate structure, General Motors can optimize its capabilities and performance in the international market.
+As a result, the corporate structure serves as a means for implementing GM’s competitive strategy and growth strategies specific to regional market conditions.
+As a major player in the global automotive industry, General Motors aligns its organizational design and company structure with business needs relative to market conditions.
+Business capabilities, such as the strengths identified in the SWOT analysis of General Motors, partly depend on the organizational structure.
+General Motors’ corporate structure optimizes business capabilities and performance in the international market.

 The characteristics of the corporate structure determine some aspects of General Motors’ capabilities.
-In this regard, corporate managers must ensure that the structural characteristics of the business are aligned with strategic goals.
-General Motors must include flexibility as a defining factor to maintain competence and resilience despite tough competition from other firms like Toyota (Read: Toyota’s Organizational Structure and Its Characteristics).
-With rapid technological advances sweeping the automotive industry, as shown in the case of firms like Tesla (Read: Tesla’s Organizational Structure and Its Features), General Motors must maximize the benefits of its corporate structure as a way of strengthening the business.
+Managers at the corporate headquarters ensure that the structural characteristics of the business are aligned with strategic goals.
+General Motors must include flexibility as a defining factor to maintain competence and resilience despite competitors, like Toyota, Ford, and Tesla.
+With rapid technological advances sweeping the automotive industry, General Motors maximizes the benefits of its corporate structure as a way of strengthening the business.

-General Motors Company’s Organizational Structure Type and Characteristics
+General Motors Company’s Organizational Structure Type & Characteristics

 - Regional Segments (primary structural characteristic)